 Yes, ADUs are indeed legal throughout California.
 However, there are limitations on how big they can be and where specifically you can build them.
 Make sure to clarify with your city that your project is allowed before moving forward.

 Does an ADU Increase Property Value?

 ADUs are known to increase a home’s property value.
-33 percent of the respondents to a survey conducted by the National Association of Realtors revealed that they are willing to pay around $3,000 more for a home with an in-law suite, per The Nest.
+33 percent of the respondents to a survey conducted by the National Association of Realtors revealed that they are willing to pay around $3,000 more for a home with an in-law suite.
 ADUs can also be an additional selling point that separates your home from other available properties.

 How Long Does It Take to Build an ADU?